Getting Started

 Switch between mono-exponential measurements and bi-exponential measurements.
 The main differences are the way the system is calibrated and the way normal measurements are IRF corrected.

-• Integration time (8-bit)
+• Integration time (single step)

 • Maximum expected lifetime [only before calibration]

 Set the maximum expected lifetime of the fluorophores under investigation.
 This parameter defines the measurement window of the exponential decay curve.
+The maximum lifetime is limited by the used laser frequency in combination with the used gate width.
+This value can be estimated with (laser period - gate width)/6.

 • Gate width [only before calibration]